BaiqSiska/EEG-Signals-Detection/README.md

 3. EEG Signals Decomposition
     - Discrete Wavelet Transform (DWT)
 4. Features Extraction
-    - ' Mean '
+    - Mean
-    - 'Max'
+    - Max
-    - 'Min'
+    - Min
-    - 'Entropy'
+    - Entropy
-    - 'Lyapunov Exponent'
+    - Lyapunov Exponent
-    - 'Deviance'
+    - Deviance
 5. Classification
-    - 'Support Vectore Machine'
+    - Support Vectore Machine
+---
 *Note : Python is The application that I use to solve this problem.
 So that make sure it is installed on your computer.*
+---